LouiseSteward/learn/well-women/text/quiz-02.md

 	-	By vaginal examination
 	+	By taking a history
 	-	By special gynaecological tests
+16. Why is infertility important?
+	-	Because it is a natural way of controlling the size of families
+	+	Because is causes suffering
+	-	Because it places a strain on government funds
+	-	Infertility is not important in Africa
-16. Is infertility common?
+17. Is infertility common?
 	+	Yes, as 10 to 15% of couples suffer from infertility
 	-	Only in women who have had a sexually transmitted infection
 	-	Only in women over the age of 38 years
 	-	No
-17. Why is infertility important?
-	-	Because it is a natural way of controlling the size of families
-	+	Because is causes suffering
-	-	Because it places a strain on government funds
-	-	Infertility is not important in Africa
 18. A common cause of infertility is:
-	+	Blocked Fallopian tubes
+	+	Blocked fallopian tubes
 	-	Monilial vaginitis
 	-	A previous miscarriage
 	-	Endometriosis